syncfusion-content/maui-docs/MAUI/PDF-Viewer/Form-Fields.md

 public void WireDocumentLoadedEvent()
 {
-    // Wire the document loaded event of the `SfPdfViewer` to occur when a PDF document is loaded.
+    // Wire the document loaded event of the "SfPdfViewer" to occur when a PDF document is loaded.
     PdfViewer.DocumentLoaded += OnDocumentLoaded;
 }